Iubenda logo

 Your cookie policy should also be available in all languages in which the service is provided.

-You can use online generators to create a legally sound document and generate a cookie banner, like iubenda’s Privacy and Cookie Policy Generator and Cookie Solution.
-Our solutions allow you to manage all aspects of the Cookie Law and to create a fully customizable cookie banner.
+You can use online generators to automatically create a professional and legally-sound document and generate a cookie banner, like with iubenda’s Privacy and Cookie Policy Generator + Privacy Controls and Cookie Solution.
+Our solutions allow you to manage all aspects of the Cookie Law and GDPR, and to create a fully customizable cookie banner.

-Step 2: Add cookie notice on your WordPress website
+Step 2: Add your cookie notice and policy on your WordPress website

 Now that you have your policy and banner, it’s time to add them to your WordPress website.

-If you haven’t done so already, you can simply use our plugin if you have generated our Cookie Solution.
+If you haven’t done so already, you can simply use our WordPress cookie plugin to create your own.
 It will make the implementation a lot easier!
 Here’s how:

 Almost every WordPress theme allows you to modify the head of your website, so the implementation is pretty straightforward.